Nabuz/Machine_Learning_R/Resampling_methods/Resampling_methods.md

 ## [1] 19.78252
 ```

-Now we calculate the Test Error Rate with another random split in Training Set/Test Set
+Now we calculate the Test Error Rate with another random splitting in Training Set/Test Set

 ```r